 Awards will be given to the top four (4) finalists as follows: 1st Place, 2nd Place, Finalists.
-An award will also be given for the Best Bill & Fact Sheet.
-The winner of the Best Bill & Fact Sheet Award may not necessarily also be a competition finalist.
+The winner of the competition will receive an individual plaque, as well as a plaque for display by his or her school.
+The competitor placing second will receive an individual plaque and the two additional finalists will receive individual certificates.
+An individual award certificate will also be given for the Best Bill & Fact Sheet.
+The winner of the Best Bill & Fact Sheet Award may not necessarily be a competition finalist.